jhkersul/react-payment-icons/README.md

 # React Payment Icons

-Library to get payment method icons
+Library to get the most popular payment icons brands

 ## How to use